Max Bauer

 Colonel Max Hermann Bauer (31 January 1869 – 6 May 1929) was a German General Staff officer and artillery expert in the First World War.
 As a protege of Erich Ludendorff he was placed in charge of the German Army's munition supply by the latter in 1916.
 In this role he played a leading role in the Hindenburg Programme and the High Command's political machinations.
-Later Bauer was a military and industrial adviser to the Republic of China under Chiang Kai-shek.
+Later Bauer was a military and industrial adviser to President Chiang Kai-Shek of Nationalist China.